Your puppy comes from best possible lines, and will be fit and healthy.

 # Vaccinated before they go to their new homes,

-# Puppies raised inside our home, we have vet references and past costumer’s references available, pups are socialised every day & are raised in a very clean environment. (see our testimonial page) also see our premises and where & how the pups are raised.
+# Puppies raised inside our home for the first four weeks.
+Pups are socialised every day & are raised in a very clean environment.

 # Your puppy has been seen by a vet before you take it home.

-# Your puppy will come with either full register or limited registration papers.
+# Your puppy will come with main register pedigree papers.

-# We have no crazy or bullshit contracts but ask if for whatever reason if you cannot keep your puppy we welcome the opportunity purchase him/her back.
+# We have no crazy or BS contracts.
+But ask if for whatever reason if you cannot keep your puppy we welcome the opportunity purchase him/her back.